Body

 You can add, delete, and change the contents of an offline folder exactly as you can for a folder on a server.
 For example, you can change and move items between folders, send messages that are included in your offline Outbox, and view the contents of your offline public folders.
 Meanwhile, new messages are kept in your Inbox on the server, and other people might add, delete, and change items in public folders.
 You’ll not be aware of these changes on the server until you synchronize.

-Additional information on the location of your Outlook Data Files can be found here.
+Additional information on the location of your Outlook Data Files can be found in the "Find and transfer Outlook data files from one computer to another" article.